-- Train some employees to acquire that knowledge (in this case one should also identify those employees that would be better suited for training -pre-existing competences, time availability...); - Hire a new employee with the desired knowledge; - Hire a consultant to support the project with the needed knowledge (makes good sense if that need is expected to be temporary...);

-- Partner with another company that can provide that knowledge and take care of the part of the project that requires that knowledge - Buy a machine/application embedding that knowledge (add to or upgrade existing resources).
+- Train some employees to acquire that knowledge (in this case, one should also identify those employees that would be better suited for training-pre-existing competences, time availability, etc.); - Hire a new employee with the desired knowledge; - Hire a consultant to support the project with the needed knowledge (makes sense if a need is expected to be temporary...); - Partner with another company that can provide that knowledge and take care of the parts of the project requiring such knowledge - Buy a machine/application embedding that knowledge (add to or upgrade existing resources).

-The added knowledge will be reflected in the related CDT, the one associated to the trained employee, to the newly hired one, ... to the machine/application.
+The added knowledge will be reflected in the related CDT, the one associated to the trained employee-to the newly hired one, ... to the machine/application.

-Further down the lane we can imagine that the acquisition of knowledge can happen at the CDT level without having to involve the physical entity.
-Now, this might seem like science fiction but as a matter of fact is what happens with robots and sw applications where new software version can be installed "adding" knowledge.
+Further down the line, we can imagine that the acquisition of knowledge can happen at the CDT level (without involving the physical entity).
+Now, this might seem like science fiction, but as a matter of fact, that is what happens with robots and software applications where new sw versions can be installed, "adding" knowledge.